 What kind of assistance will Afghan returnees receive in Afghanistan?

-UNHCR Afghanistan provides each registered returnee holding a valid VRF with a one-off cash grant of AFN 26,500 (covering transportation, re-entry, and immediate needs upon arrival).
+As of 10 April 2025, UNHCR Afghanistan provides each registered refugee household holding a valid VRF with a one-time cash grant of AFN 11,000 per household for immediate needs upon arrival and each family member will receive AFN 2,500 for transportation.

-The one-off Individual Reintegration Grant is provided at the UNHCR Encashment Centres (ECs) inside Afghanistan, located in Nangarhar, Kandahar, Kabul and Herat provinces.
+The one-time Grant is provided at the UNHCR Encashment Centres (ECs) inside Afghanistan, located in Nangarhar, Kandahar, Kabul and Herat provinces.

 This grant is available at the Encashment Centres in Afghanistan one day after your Voluntary Repatriation Form is issued by UNCHR Iran.
 This means that you need to make arrangements that allow you to collect the cash grant from the appropriate Encashment Centre in Afghanistan one day after and within seven days as of the day you received your Voluntary Repatriation Form from UNHCR Iran.